Equinix (EQIX) Financials Under Scrutiny as Short Seller Dispute Intensifies - Hagens Berman

 Equinix, Inc. (NASDAQ: EQIX) Class Action:

-Equinix responded by convening its audit committee to conduct an independent investigation.
-On May 7, 2024, Equinix released Q1 24 results and announced the committee’s findings, which purportedly cleared Equinix of any accounting improprieties and concluded the company’s financial reporting accurately reflects operational performance.
+Far Horizon’s warning to investors comes on the heels of allegations by short seller Hindenburg Research in March 2024, which accused Equinix of inflating profitability by misclassifying essential maintenance costs as growth-related capital expenditures.
+In response, the EQIX Board Audit Committee carried out an internal review, with support from external professional advisors, and concluded that Equinix’s financial reporting was accurate and that there is no need for restatement on GAAP or non-GAAP measures.

-In a recent post on X (formerly known as Twitter), Hindenburg dismisses the internal investigation as lacking objectivity.
-The short seller argues the “self-investigation” lacked transparency regarding methodology and external advisors.
-Hindenburg also argues that Equinix continues to misrepresent its financials.
-Hindenburg points to concerning financial metrics in Equinix’s most recent quarterly report, like sluggish revenue growth despite high “growth” CapEx, negative free cash flow, and declining physical infrastructure usage.
+Hindenburg has since dismissed the audit committee’s investigation as lacking objectivity due to its reliance on self-examination and a lack of transparency.

-Adding to Equinix’s woes, the Department of Justice (DOJ) is reportedly investigating the company’s financials.
-Additionally, investors have filed a class-action lawsuit mirroring Hindenburg’s claims, alleging that Equinix misled investors from May 2019 to March 2024 through financial manipulation, power capacity overselling, and inadequate internal controls, all leading to inflated stock prices.
+Adding to Equinix's woes are ongoing investigations by the Securities and Exchange Commission (SEC) and a reported probe by the Department of Justice (DOJ).
+Additionally, investors have filed a class-action lawsuit mirroring Hindenburg's claims, alleging financial manipulation.

-In conjunction with the investor lawsuit, prominent shareholder rights firm Hagens Berman has commenced an investigation into Equinix’s AFFO calculations, which could potentially unearth further details.
+Recent Equinix financials raise further concerns.
+The company reported sluggish revenue growth despite high "growth" CapEx, negative free cash flow, and declining physical infrastructure usage.
+Shareholder rights firm Hagens Berman has also begun investigating Equinix's AFFO calculations, potentially uncovering additional details.

-“We’re looking into whether Equinix made their finances look better than they really are by inflating a key profit metric and exaggerating the capacity of their data centers,” said Reed Kathrein, a partner at Hagens Berman leading the firm’s investigation.
+In conjunction with the investor lawsuit, is probing whether Equinix's financial reporting accurately reflects underlying profitability, particularly regarding its AFFO calculations and data center capacity utilization.
+The investigation is being led by partner Reed Kathrein.

 If you invested in Equinix and have substantial losses, or have knowledge that may assist the firm’s investigation, submit your losses now »